gildahl/arcadeVFE/README.md

 Once you apply these settings and close the dialog, you will be taken directly to the **Settings** screen where you can begin configuration.
 Note that in the future, whenever you start arcadeVFE, you will not see anything on the screen, but rather it will create a joystick icon in the Windows Tray indicating normal background mode is active.
 If you need to return to the **Settings** dialog, just right-click on this icon and choose **Settings...**.
 You can also click on the **Initial Setup** button in the **Settings** screen to re-invoke the **Initial Setup** dialog.

 Just remember to close the **Settings** screen when you use your virtual arcade since arcadeVFE pauses normal operation while the **Settings** screen is open.
+To fully close arcadeVFE, right-click on its icon in the Windows Tray and select **Exit**.

 Log
 ===